roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10 Junior_Year/81.17_World_Religions/Final/FINAL- My Religion.md

 5. **Ideal World Description**: Describe what the world would look like if everyone followed the Cult of Asherah.
 This might involve a society deeply connected to ancient wisdom and the primordial language, with a different understanding of reality and consciousness.

 6. **Symbol and Ritual**: Develop a symbol and a ritual for the Cult, possibly drawing on ancient Sumerian motifs and practices that are central to their beliefs.
+### 7 Aspects of Religion

+**1. Experiential (Emotional) Dimension:**

+- The Cult of Asherah likely involved personal experiences and emotional connections with the divine, focusing on Asherah as a significant deity.
+Worshipers may have experienced a sense of awe, reverence, or spiritual insight through their devotion to Asherah.

+**2. Institutional (Structural) Dimension:**

+- As an ancient Semitic cult, it likely had a structured form of worship and organization, possibly led by priests or priestesses.
+The institutional structure would have been central in maintaining the cult's practices, teachings, and rituals.

+**3. Narrative Dimension:**

+- The cult's narrative dimension would revolve around the stories and myths of Asherah, who is believed to have been considered the "wife of god" or "god of wisdom and knowledge."
+These narratives would form the backbone of the cult's beliefs and practices.

+**4. Doctrinal Dimension:**

+- Doctrinally, the Cult of Asherah would include beliefs about the nature of Asherah as a deity, her powers, and her role in the spiritual and physical world.
+This might involve teachings on wisdom, knowledge, and possibly fertility, as Asherah was often associated with these aspects.

+**5. Ritual Dimension:**

+- Ritual practices include offerings, prayers, and possibly festivals dedicated to Asherah.
+These rituals would be crucial for maintaining a connection with the deity and for communal worship.

+**6. Ethical Dimension:**

+- The ethical teachings of the cult would be derived from its doctrines and narratives, possibly emphasizing aspects like wisdom, knowledge, and perhaps moral guidelines influenced by Asherah's perceived qualities.

+**7. Material Dimension:**

+- Material expressions of the cult include statues, altars, or other artifacts dedicated to Asherah.
+These would be used in ritual practices and as focal points of worship.